If You're the Plaintiff ... Filing Your Lawsuit

 Before you can sue in small claims court, you must first contact the defendant (or defendants) if it’s practical to do so.
 You must then ask for the money, property, or other relief that you intend to ask the judge to award you in court.
 In legal terms, you must make a "demand" on the other person, if possible.
 Your request may be made orally or in writing, but it’s a good idea to do it both ways.
 Always keep copies of any letters and other written communications.
 It’s wise to send written communications by mail, and to ask the post office for a return receipt that you can keep as evidence.

 Small claims courts have an upper limit on the amount of money that a party can claim.
-You can sue for up to $7,500, if you are an individual or a sole proprietor.
-Corporations and other entities are limited to $5,000 and a party cannot file more than two claims in any court throughout the State during a calendar year.
-You are not permitted to divide a claim into two or more claims (called claim splitting) in order to fall within the monetary limit.
+You can sue for up to $10,000, if you are an individual or a sole proprietor.
+Corporations and other entities are limited to $5,000.
+In addition, a party (individuals or corporations) can file no more than two claims exceeding $2,500 in any court throughout the State of California during a calendar year.
+If you do exceed the two cases over $2,500 per calendar year limit, the court may award you only a maximum of $2,500 in each subsequent case even if your proven damages exceed $2,500.
+This limit does not apply to a city, county, city and county, school district, county office of education, community college district, local district, or any other local public entity.
+You are not permitted to divide a claim into two or more claims (called claim splitting) in order to fall within the monetary limits.

 If your claim exceeds $2,500, you’ll be asked to check the box on your claim form (Form SC-100) that states that you have not filed more than two actions for more than $2,500 during the calendar year.
 If you are a natural person (an individual), and therefore can ask for up to $7,500, you still may not file more than two small claims court actions for more than $2,500 during the calendar year.